daniel-ivanco/notification_api/README.md

  * `export CLIENT2_AUTH_KEY=$(curl -d "auth_key=0LMLjxFM9E9LW5n0uK5hqQ" -X POST http://localhost:3000/client_api/authenticate)`

 ##### The API has following functions:
-  * Get all assigned notifications for a specific client.
+  * Get all assigned notifications for client_1.
 Run this command:
     * `curl -H "Authorization: Bearer $CLIENT1_AUTH_KEY" http://localhost:3000/client_api/notifications`
-  * Get client's own investment portfolio.
+  * Get client_1's own investment portfolio.
 Run this command:
     * `curl -H "Authorization: Bearer $CLIENT1_AUTH_KEY" http://localhost:3000/client_api/investment_portfolio`
     * __IMPORTANT__: Please bear in mind that the application uses a free Alphavantage account to retrieve prices for companies inside the portfolio.
-This free account is limited to fetch 5 requests per minute, which means it takes about 8 minutes to fetch fresh data for a portfolio (40 companies).
+This free account is limited to fetch 5 requests per minute, which means it takes about __8 minutes__ to fetch fresh data for a portfolio (40 companies).
 But this delay applies only to the first call of a current day.
 All the following calls that day are instant as the company's price information is stored locally for future calculations.
+The next day, when new price information is needed, another one time 8-minute long call will take place for relevant companies, etc

+### Discussion
+Notes worth mentioning:
+* This application uses Rails Credentials to store secret keys.
+To keep it simple, this repo contains `config/master.key` file, even though it is considered a BAD practice.
+In real world scenario, this file should be shared using secure communication channels.
+* To avoid long delay calls when getting client's investment portfolio information, we could schedule regular jobs every morning to request investment portfolio for every client to store values locally and make the following calls instant for that day.